Skip to main content

 Directed by Christopher Nolan

 “Are you watching closely?”
 Based on the novel from Christopher Priest, The Prestige is a gritty period piece that brings a new edge to magicians in the Edwardian Era who fight to impress and surprise audiences everywhere.
 Two rival magicians, set at odds by a previous partnership gone awry, compete to achieve the greatest illusion of all: Teleportation.
 Brilliantly acted by Christian Bale and Hugh Jackman, both characters vie for your sympathy as they obsessively construct their illusions, sacrificing humanity and decency in the process, as magic is all they have.
 As both characters are supplied with tragic and divisive backgrounds, it’s pretty hard to pick a favorite and even harder to distinguish who the true protagonist was meant to be.
 Since we’re talking about Christian, however, this is absolutely one of his best performances.
 Without getting into spoilers, the end twist is fantastic and makes a second viewing of the film that much more spectacular, making it easier to see all of the intricate details and differences Bale adds to the character.
-This is one of the best Christian Bale movies and definitely one of the best Christopher Nolan films to date.
+This is one of the best movies with Christian Bale and definitely one of the best Christopher Nolan films to date.

 1. American Psycho (2000)